serverless/utils/docs/log.md

 Clear operation from progress bar (calling it means that processing of it ended)

+#### `progress.clear()`

+Clears all the progress and prevents further writing to it.

+_Note: Not exposed to plugins and not intended to be used in their context_

 ### `getPluginWriters(pluginName)` Get log & output writing functions dedicated for external plugins

 _Note this part of an API is still experimental and subject to changes (not advertised to be used by external plugins)_

-Returns `{ log, writeText, progress }` interface, same as one documented above, but dedicated to be used in context of external (named via `pluginName`) plugins.
+Returns `{ log, writeText, progress }` interface, same as one documented above (excluding `progress.clear`), but dedicated to be used in context of external (named via `pluginName`) plugins.
 Calling function again, with same plugin name, will return previously created interface.